-Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, brucellosis, diarrhea-cholera, diarrhea-protozoal, hepatitis E); other endemic diseases (malaria, leishmaniasis - cutaneous, Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne, leptospirosis, Tuberculosis (TB), rabies, anthrax, Q fever); and heat stress.
-For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, brucellosis, diarrhea-cholera, diarrhea-protozoal, hepatitis E), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A, typhoid/paratyphoid fever, brucellosis, hepatitis E).
+Food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E); other endemic diseases (malaria, cutaneous leishmaniasis (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne, leptospirosis, Tuberculosis (TB), rabies, anthrax, Q fever); heat stress; and cold stress.
+For food/waterborne diseases (e.g., bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever, diarrhea-cholera, diarrhea-protozoal, brucellosis, hepatitis E), if ingesting local food and water, the health effects can temporarily incapacitate personnel (diarrhea) or result in prolonged illness (hepatitis A, typhoid/paratyphoid fever, brucellosis, hepatitis E).
 Risks from food/waterborne diseases may have been reduced with preventive medicine controls and mitigation, which includes hepatitis A and typhoid fever vaccinations and only drinking from approved water sources in accordance with standing CENTCOM policy.
-For other vector-borne endemic diseases (malaria, leishmaniasis - cutaneous, Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to Low by proper wear of the treated uniform, application of repellent to exposed skin and bed net use, minimizing areas of standing water, and appropriate chemoprophylaxis.
+For other vector-borne endemic diseases (malaria, cutaneous leishmaniasis (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne), these diseases may constitute a significant risk due to exposure to biting vectors; risk reduced to 'Low' by proper wear of the treated uniform, application of repellent to exposed skin, bed net use, and appropriate chemoprophylaxis, as well as minimizing areas of standing water and other vector-breeding areas.
 For water contact diseases (leptospirosis) activities involving extensive contact with surface water increase risk.
-For respiratory diseases (tuberculosis or TB), personnel in close-quarter conditions could have been at risk for person-to-person spread.
+For respiratory diseases (TB), personnel in closequarter conditions could have been at risk for person-to-person spread.
 Animal contact diseases (rabies, anthrax, Q fever), pose year-round risk.
-For heat stress, risk can be greater in months May through September, and for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions.
+For heat stress, risk can be greater during months of May through September, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions.
 Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, proper hydration and nutrition, and mitigation.
+For cold stress, the risk of Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is greater during the months of September through April.
+Risks from cold stress may have been reduced with protective measures such as use of the buddy system, limiting exposure during cold weather, proper hydration and nutrition, and proper wear of issued protective clothing.